 Recipe: Tear-n-Share Sticky Hot Cross Buns

-For this Tear-n-Share Sticky Hot Cross Buns recipe, you will need a 30cm diameter oven proof dish
+This Tear-n-Share Sticky Hot Cross Buns recipe, requires a 30cm diameter ovenproof dish.

 – 60g dairy-free spread